 Step 2: Acquire machine data

-Machine data acquisition (MDC) in the standardized FORCAM FORCE SAAS solution provides data and information on the current status of a machine or a plant.
+Machine data acquisition (MDC) in the standardized FORCE MES LITE solution provides data and information on the current status of a machine or a plant.
 In this way, developments and trends can be analyzed in a differentiated manner, and different workplaces can be compared.

 The MDE is carried out by two function modules: the Data Collection Unit (DCU) and the Data Acquisition (DACQ).
 Both modules run on the central hardware interface between production and the cloud – the Edge Gateway.
 The basic configurations of the modules for the FORCAM I/O Controller connection type are supplied.